Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 Rewards credit cards

-You can redeem rewards for travel, cash back, a statement credit, gift cards, merchandise, or other rewards, depending on the card.
-This type of credit card is best for people with a good or excellent credit score who make a significant amount of monthly card purchases, including money spent on shopping, travel, and dining.
+You can redeem rewards for travel, statement credits, gift cards, merchandise, or other perks, depending on the card.
+This type of credit card is best for people with good or excellent credit scores who make a significant number of monthly card purchases.

 • Some cards may have an annual fee.

-• Many rewards cards offer a sign-up bonus allowing you to earn a lump sum of reward points or cash back once you spend a certain amount during the first few months of opening your card.
+• Many rewards cards offer a sign-up bonus, allowing you to earn a lump sum of reward points once you spend a certain amount during the first few months of opening your card.

-Earn rewards for everyday spendingWon’t qualify with poor credit
+Earn rewards for everyday spendingMay not qualify with poor credit

 Tiered rewards in select categories for some cardsSome cards have reward limits